ARctic Challenge is a one-of-a-kind Hackathon focusing on IoT, Open data, LoRa and Augmented Reality.

 If you don’t have a team now, that’s okay!
 We’ll help to form teams when the hackathon starts.

-The Hackathon will close from 23.00 Saturday to 08.00 Sunday, so you can’t stay in the premises all night.
+The Hackathon will close from 23.00 to 08.00 every night, so you can’t stay in the premises all night.

 Nope!
 Admission is free and includes meals, snacks, dormitory and a memorable experience (if we do say so ourselves)!